haskell-perf/graphs/results/TIME-creation.md

 ABSTRACT:
 (Based on an average of the ratio between largest benchmarks)

- * Alga was 3.74 times faster than Fgl
+ * Alga was 4.93 times faster than Hash-Graph
- * Hash-Graph was 1.02 times faster than Fgl
+ * Fgl was 1.03 times faster than Hash-Graph

 ## mergeContext